brevzin/cpp_proposals/2387_ranges_pipes/ranges-pipes.md

 # Revision History

+Since [@P2387R1], added another feature test macro.

 Since [@P2387R0], added a feature test macro.

 # Introduction

 When we presented the C++23 Ranges Plan [@P2214R0] to LEWG, one of the arguments we made was that the top priority item on the list was the ability to eagerly collect a range into a type (`ranges::to` [@P1206R3]).
 During the telecon discussing that paper, Walter Brown made an excellent observation: if we gave users the tools to write their own range adaptors that would properly inter-operate with standard library adaptors (as well as other users' adaptors), then it becomes less important to provide more adaptors in the standard library.

 The goal of this paper is provide that functionality: provide a standard customization mechanism for range adaptors, so that everybody can write their own adaptors.

 # Implementation Experience

 To start with, there have been several implementations of the range adaptor design, that are all a little bit different.
 It is worth going through them all to compare how they solved the problem.

 ## NanoRange